Manual Lymphatic Drainage

 I've been certified in and practicing Manual Lymphatic Drainage (MLD) since 2008 and have seen the gentle, positive effects it can have on healing.
 This work is soothing, relaxing, and subtle, but it also can have profound effects on how your body heals and maintains itself.

-Because it is important for me to make your recovery and treatment comfortable and affordable, I offer a 3 payment plan for this package in addition to the option to make a one-time payment in full.
+Because it is important for me to make your recovery and treatment comfortable and affordable, I offer a 3 payment plan for these packages in addition to the option to make a one-time payment in full.

 I believe in making this work as accessible as possible to those who need it.